microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 * `navigation` - The `navigation` group comes first in all cases.
 * `1_modification` - This group comes next and contains commands that modify your code.
 * `9_cutcopypaste` - The second last default group with the basic editing commands.
-* `z_commands` - The last default group with an entry to open the command palette.
+* `z_commands` - The last default group with an entry to open the Command Palette.

 ![Menu Group Sorting](images/extension-points/groupSorting.png)